• Skip to primary navigation

 The vegetable does contain a yellow or orange that's soft and a bunch of seeds.

-Golden-yellow Spaghetti Squash contains a nutty and mellow flavor.
+Golden-yellow Spaghetti Squash contains a nutty and mellow flavor - compare it to yellow squash taste guide for comparison.

 Even if the squash season is limited (early fall to winter), a lot of squash is grown, frequently weighing two-five lbs, and can be accessed all year round.